About the Founder

-Journey Into Manhood was originated by Rich Wyler and co-developed by Rich and David Matheson.
-Both men had personally experienced significant change from unwanted homosexuality earlier in their lives.
+Journey Into Manhood was created by Rich Wyler in 2002 and was further developed over the next few years by Rich and psychotherapist David Matheson, a licensed professional counselor.
 Rich is founder and executive director of Brothers on a Road Less Traveled and a certified life coach at Higher Path Life Coaching.
-David is a Clinical Mental Health Counselor and author of Becoming a Whole Man: Principles & Archetypes.
+David is author of Becoming a Whole Man: Principles & Archetypes.

 Journey Into Manhood is run by about 15-20 men who volunteer their time because they care deeply about supporting men’s healing and personal growth.